-The authority will require schools to enter into a licensed deficit agreement in particular circumstances in accordance with the Licensed Deficit Scheme.
+The authority will require schools to enter into a licensed deficit agreement circumstances in accordance with the Licensed Deficit Scheme.
 The main features of the scheme are set out below: -

-- (a) The maximum period over which schools will be expected to make good any deficit is three financial years, with the option to increase to 5 years with the agreement of the LA - (b) A licensed deficit arrangement may be only be agreed in consultation with the Deputy Chief Executive and Director for Families and Communities where variations in pupil numbers have adversely affected the resources available to the school, or a significant (unexpected) charge has been made against the budget share of the school. - (c) The maximum budget deficit that can be covered by the scheme is £200,000 or 10% of the budget share; whichever is the lesser sum. - (d) The maximum proportion of the collective balances that can be used to back the Licensed Deficit Scheme is 20%. - (e) The role of the Deputy Chief Executive and Director for Families and Communities and the Section 151 Officer is set out in the Licensed Deficit Scheme.
+- (a) The maximum period over which schools will be expected to make good any deficit is three financial years, with the option to increase to 5 years with the agreement of the LA. - (b) A licensed deficit arrangement may only be agreed in consultation with the Director for Children and Families where variations in pupil numbers have adversely affected the resources available to the school, or a significant (unexpected) charge has been made against the budget share of the school. - (c) The maximum budget deficit that can be covered by the scheme is £200,000 or 10% of the budget share; whichever is the lesser sum.
+In exceptional circumstances, with an appropriate plan, some higher deficits may be considered subject to the approval of the Director for Children and Families - (d) The maximum proportion of the collective balances that can be used to back the Licensed Deficit Scheme is 20%. - (e) The role of the Director for Children and Families and the Section 151 Officer is set out in the Licensed Deficit Scheme.